-The Company currently has no historical recurring source of revenue and its ability to continue as a going concern is dependent on the Company's ability to raise capital to fund its future exploration and working capital requirements or its ability to profitably execute its business plan.
+The Company currently has no historical recurring source of revenue and in 2016 received its first cash distribution from the joint venture (Note 4).
+If these distributions increase in future years and the Company profitably executes its business plan., its ability to continue as a going concern may improve and become less dependent on the Company's ability to raise capital to fund its future exploration and working capital requirements.
 The Company's plans for the long-term return to and continuation as a going concern include the profitable exploitation of its mining properties and financing the Company's future operations through sales of its common stock and/or debt.